huggingface/diffusers/src/diffusers/pipelines/stable_diffusion/README.md

 from PIL import Image
 from io import BytesIO

-from diffusers import StableDiffusionCycleDiffusionPipeline, DDIMScheduler
+from diffusers import CycleDiffusionPipeline, DDIMScheduler

 # load the scheduler.
 CycleDiffusion only supports stochastic schedulers.